atticuscornett/mimacro-docs/Writerside/topics/Making-Plugin-Actions.md

 {type="narrow"}
 displayName
-: The human name of the action
+: The human name of the action.

 id
-: A unique key for the action
+: A unique key for the action.

 ui
-: A list of the UI components/settings for the action : **Leave empty if no UI input is required.**
+: A list of the UI components/settings for the action. **Leave empty if no UI input is required.**

 This creates a function that looks something like this:
 ```Javascript